Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: c2 invariant

 where the sum is over transitions $\tau$ of $u$ in $G$ which do not create self loops at $v$. \end{proposition}

 \begin{proof} \Cref{prop recurrence 4p-4 all single tree} gives the result when all of the partitions are uncoloured and so we now reduce to that case.

 With $P_i$ as in the statement, let $A(P_1, \ldots, P_{2r})$, generalizing \eqref{eq A}, denote the set of $u$-extensions for each $P_i$ (in the coloured sense where appropriate) which partition the edges of $H$ around $u$.
-Likewise, for each transition $\tau$ at $u$, let $B_\tau(P_1, \ldots, P_{2r})$, generalizing \cref{def B}, denote the set of $m$-extensions for each $P_i$ (in the coloured sense where appropriate) for which the union of the matchings gives the matching of $\tau$ on $S$.
+Likewise, let $B(P_1, \ldots, P_{2r})$, generalizing \cref{def B}, denote the set of $m$-extensions for each $P_i$ (in the coloured sense where appropriate) for which the union of the matchings gives the matching of $\tau$ on $S$.

 We will show that

 Multiplying by the number of possible choices for the forests in $H\setminus u$ which give $P_i$ will then give the result.

 Suppose $P_i$ is a coloured partition with one red part and one blue part.
 For any $u$-extension of this coloured partition we take either an edge from the red part or an edge from the blue part and that choice is independent of the choices for the other parts.
 Therefore the $u$-extensions of the coloured partition $P_i$ are the same as the $u$-extensions of the uncoloured partition resulting from merging the red and blue parts of $P_i$ and then forgetting the colours.
 Similarly for any $m$-extension of $P_i$, we obtain a spanning forest on $P_i$ with two trees, one containing the vertex associated to the red part and one containing the vertex associated to the blue part.
 Merging the red and blue parts then the same edge and end information gives an $m$-extension of the uncoloured partition obtained from merging the red and blue parts and forgetting the colour and every such tree becomes a forest and a valid $m$-extension upon splitting this part to reobtain $P_i$.
 If $P_i$ had no more than $\deg(u)-2r+2$ parts before merging then it has no more than $\deg(u)-2r+1$ parts after, and vice versa.